isaaclab_tasks.utils#

 Returns:

-(args, remaining) where remaining is the verbatim output of parser.parse_known_args(argv).
-Apply fold_preset_tokens() to remaining before handing it to Hydra.
+(args, remaining) where remaining is the verbatim output of parser.parse_known_args(argv), ready to hand to Hydra via sys.argv.